utdata/icj-project-template/README.md

 [Nunjucks](https://mozilla.github.io/nunjucks/templating.html) allows you to break your HTML into reuseable templates so you don't have to repeat code for each page on your site.

+The Nunjucks community has adopted `.njk` as the standard file extension.

 Templates work off several basic concepts:

 - _extends_ is used to specify template inheritance, meaning you can "build upon" templates to avoid repeating code.